sensu/sensu-docs/content/sensu-go/6.1/plugins/use-assets-to-install-plugins.md

 You may also want to customize the asset `name` to reflect the supported platform (for example, `pagerduty-handler-linux`) and add custom attributes with [`labels` and `annotations`][5].

 **Enterprise-tier dynamic runtime assets** (like the [ServiceNow][10] and [Jira][11] event handlers) require a Sensu commercial license.
-For more information about commercial features and to activate your license, see [Get started with commercial features][12].
+For more information about commercial features and to activate your license, read [Get started with commercial features][12].

 Use sensuctl to verify that the asset is registered and ready to use: